JohanVer/freicar_docs/docs/nodes/freicar_map.md

 Returns the standard string of a Uuid object.
 ___
 ### operator overloads
 The following operators are overloaded for the `Point3D` class.
-Some of them do not make sense for a 3D point in a geometric sense but were added to avoid a back and forth switching to `Eigen`.
+Some of them do not make sense (geometrically) for a 3D point but were added to avoid a back and forth switching to `Eigen`.
 ```cpp
 Point3D Point3D::operator-(const Point3D &rhs);
 Point3D Point3D::operator+(const Point3D &rhs);